Capital Gains Tax Calculator - Work Out Your Gain

 Step 2: Select the Capital Gains Tax Year

-Next, choose the tax year in which you made the profit.
-Tax rates can change each year, so it’s crucial to select the right tax period.
-This ensures that the calculator uses the correct rates and allowances.
+Next up, choose the tax year when you made your profit for example 2024/2025.
+Tax rates can vary from year to year, so it’s important to select the correct tax period.
+This way, the calculator can apply the right rates and allowances.

 Step 3: Input Profits from Capital Gains

-Next, enter the profit you made from selling the asset.
-This is the difference between the purchase price and the selling price, minus any costs associated with buying or selling.
-This is your capital gain, which forms the basis of the tax calculation.
+Now, enter the profit you earned from selling the asset.
+This is calculated by taking the difference between the purchase price and the selling price, minus any costs related to buying or selling.
+This figure represents your capital gain, which is key for the tax calculation.

 Step 4: Enter Salary and Other Income

-In this step, input your salary and any other income you earned during the same tax year.
-The amount of Capital Gains Tax you owe depends on your total income, because your income affects the tax rate that applies to your capital gains.
+In this step, you’ll need to input your salary and any additional income you earned during that same tax year.
+The amount of Capital Gains Tax you owe is influenced by your total income, as it affects the tax rate applied to your capital gains.

 Step 5: See the Estimated CGT Payable and Profit After Tax

-After entering all the details, the calculator will instantly show you three key results:
+After entering all the details, the calculator will instantly show you three key calculations:

-• Net Profit After Tax: This is the profit you keep after paying Capital Gains Tax.
+• Net Profit After Tax: This is the profit you keep after paying Capital Gains Tax UK.

 • Estimated CGT Payable: The calculator provides an estimate of how much Capital Gains Tax you owe based on the profit and your income.